Suboxone

 What Dosage Of Suboxone Is Appropriate?

-When it comes to your physician deciding what dosage is appropriate to prescribe, there are several factors to look at.
+When your physician decides what dosage is appropriate to prescribe, there are several factors they’ll consider.
 These include the individual’s overall health, what medical conditions they have, what type and how severe their opioid addiction is, and what stage they are in their treatment.

-Typically, a physician will start by prescribing a patient Suboxone at a low dose which they will go ahead and adjust over time.
-The goal is often to prescribe a low dose that can provide the desired impact.
+Typically, a physician will start by prescribing a patient Suboxone at a low dose which they will adjust over time.

 This first phase of drug prescription is called the “induction phase,” during which the doctor’s goal is to use Suboxone to reduce the symptoms of withdrawal from stopping or reducing opioid use.
 Shortly afterward, the patient moves into the “maintenance phase” where Suboxone is used at a stable dosage over a set time.
 The drug at this phase is mainly used to keep the cravings for opioid use or withdrawal symptoms in check as an individual goes through a treatment program.